-Figure 4.
-Comparing two identical circuit boards - one with conformal coating, one without SIZE WEIGHT AND POWER (SWAP) Small size, low weight, and reduced power consumption is key for unmanned aerial systems.
+Figure 5 - Comparing two identical circuit boards - one with conformal coating, one without SIZE WEIGHT AND POWER (SWAP) Small size, low weight, and reduced power for unmanned consumption is kev aerial systems.
 This allows for longer flight times and a more compact design.
-Sony Pregius-based industrial cameras are a great option to consider for UAS payloads because their CMOS sensors require much less power than their CCD counterparts.
-They also require less electronics to run which allows them to have a smaller form factor.
-Lumenera can produce boardlevel variants of these cameras to further reduce payload weight.
+Teledyne Lumenera Lt Series industrial cameras are a great option to consider for UAS payloads because their USB3 interface that require much less power than their many alternatives.
+Equipped with side mounted connectors that allows them to have a thinner form Teledyne Lumenera also manufactures factor. equivalent Lt Series Board Level Cameras for even further reduced payloads.
 CONCLUSION Ground resolution is dictated by pixel size, not megapixels.
 While smaller pixels provide greater ground resolution, an aircraft's speed is also dependant on the combination of pixel size, height above the ground, and the lens' focal length - where smaller pixels will limit the speed of the aircraft.
 Sensitivity and noise are two parameters that also influence an aircraft's maximum speed.
 The more sensitive the camera, the less exposure time is required and the faster the aircraft can fly.
 With noise, a lower read noise means more gain can be used while maintaining a usable image - allowing a shorter exposure time for an increase in groundspeed.
-A global shutter is also essential when imaging from a moving aircraft to avoid image skew associated with global shutter cameras. heightened dynamic range is extremely helpful for imaging shaded areas on the ground while maintaining visibility in well-lit areas.
-Typically measured in decibels for industrial cameras. dynamic range is easily converted into "stops" by dividing by six.
+A global shutter is also essential when imaging from a moving aircraft to skew associated with avoid image global shutter cameras.
+A heightened dynamic range is extremely helpful for imaging shaded areas on the ground while maintaining visibility in well-lit areas.
+Typically measured in decibels for industrial cameras, dynamic range is easily converted into "stops" by dividing by six.
 Required bit depth is determined by the application.
 If the images are being viewed with human eyes, 8-bits of data per color channel are sufficient.
 However, for applications where measurements are being made, such as NDVI and photogrammetry, higher bit depths are required.
 Camera reliability is essential when capturing mission critical images, but is difficult to quantify in terms of specifications.
-An industrial camera with a long warranty is a good starting point.
+An industrial camera is a good starting point.
 Some customization options, such as conformal coating, can also help protect against condensation forming on the electronics at high altitudes.
-If you have questions about camera specifications for your aerial imaging payload, reach out to our imaging experts at info@lumenera.com.
+If you have questions about camera specifications for your aerial imaging payload, reach out to our imaging experts at lumenera.info@teledyne.com.